-Our regular monthly meeting will be held at 10 AM on Thursday, July 6th at the Panera in North Fayette (by Walmart).
+This month’s meeting will be held on Thursday, October 4th at 10 AM at the Panera in North Fayette (by Walmart) in the VIP room.

 If you have any questions, please contact us!

 You can also find more information about our monthly meetings here.

 We look forward to seeing you and your little ones!

 Breast milk has exactly the right balance of fat, protein and carbohydrates but it is so much more than the perfect food for babies.
 Kelly Durbin, a LLL Leader, Certified Breastfeeding Counselor, childbirth educator and holistic health coach in Phoenix, AZ, writes about how breastfeeding is a complex communication system between a mother and child.
 Read more on the La Leche League Breastfeeding Today blog: Breastfeeding: Communication and Calories.

 The positive health effects of breastfeeding for mothers are often mentioned, but this article on the Women’s Health Today blog reversed it and looked at the risks of NOT breastfeeding.
 This fascinating article written by Barbara Higham discusses in detail what the research tells us.
 Some examples:

 - Mothers who breastfeed may reduce their risk of heart attack and stroke.

 - Breastfeeding lowers a mother’s risk of developing breast, ovarian, uterine, and endometrial cancers.